-The wildflowers in Texas are just beautiful this time of year.
+The wildflowers in Texas are just beautiful in the Spring.
 Along with the bluebonnets (the state flower), this year the Indian paintbrush, buttercups and spotted beebalm (I had to look that one up) are blanketing central Texas.

 I do feel like we're being a little healthy (besides the corn syrup and sugar) in that the Cheerios and chocolate are good for you and peanut butter has a lot of protein.
 OK, OK.
 They're just really good.

 These Peanut Butter & Chocolate Cheerio's Bars are chewy, sweet and salty - all of the components I like in a dessert!

 I have to admit I ate one to make sure they were ready to eat, then ate another one after taking the photos.
 Very addictive and delicious.
 If you're looking for an easy and really good sweet snack or dessert, I highly recommend these.

 Peanut Butter & Chocolate Cheerio's Bars